An estimated 50 million documents are classified by the U.S. government each year.

 Classified information is any information that would constitute a national security risk if it was released to the public.
 This includes, but isn't limited to, documents containing the following types of information:

-Most unclassified documents, meanwhile, are made available to the public via the National Archives and Records Administration.
+Most of the unclassified documents, meanwhile, are made available to the public via the National Archives and Records Administration.
 However, beyond classified and unclassified there is a third category of information: CUI.
 This category of information is not classified but is still considered sensitive, and the CUI program dictates how this information should be stored and shared.

 There are a lot of examples of federal information commonly categorized as CUI.
 According to the EPA, this includes information like: